To keep every student, faculty/staff and visitor to the University of Rio Grande Campus as safe as possible.

 Is there a source where I can become familiar with the different siren tones?

 It is essential that all citizens, students, and visitors, and those who are employed in the Rio Grande area familiarize themselves with siren tones above.

 You may access these tones on the following web sites:

-There were no reported bias incidents made to the Campus Police made in 2018.
+There were no reported bias incidents to the Campus Police made in 2020.

 At home, in an apartment building or in a residence hall:

 - Keep your room door locked when you are napping or sleeping.

 - Never let unauthorized persons come into your room, enter residence halls, or enter apartment security doors.
 Always ask to see proper identification.